davidkitfriedman/segment_fusion/cs_stackexchange_question.md

 less cost than L_p though on an actual computer the number of cycles may be the same.

+It might be the case that the distance function isn't the bottleneck and one might keep in mind what Knuth spoke about in terms of the [evils of premature optimization](http://wiki.c2.com/?PrematureOptimization).

+In the text mentioned above by Aggarwal it states that, "Among the methods discussed in this section, carefully chosen L_p-norms and match-based techniques are the fastest methods for large-scale applications."

 One way or another the distance function might not be the bottleneck and so one could think about how [premature optimization may not make sense](http://wiki.c2.com/?PrematureOptimization).